larsthorup/js-fullstack-sandbox/guide.md

     cd your-project-directory-name/server
     npm run build

 Then we need to write the code so the back-end will serve the bundled front-end files.
-Add this code to the end of `server/index.js`:
+Add this code to the end of `server/server.js`:

     app.use(express.static('app')); // Note: serve app as static assets app.get("/", function (request, response) { // Note: redirect root URL to index.html in app response.sendFile(__dirname + '/app/index.html');
     });

 The last step will be to create the configuration for `now`.
-Add the following lines to the beginning of the `scripts` section of `server/package.json`:
+Add the following line to the beginning of the `scripts` section of `server/package.json`:

     "now-build": "echo already built",
-    "start": "node index",

 Then add the following configuration in the same file right after the initial `{` character: